 Although there are options to advertise through other podcast platforms, some suggest that podcast adverts aren’t as engaging and accepted as other forms of advertising.
 So, to get the most out of podcasts it is best to start your own.
 Alternatively, you may choose to sponsor a podcast in order to get them to mention your products and services naturally.

 When starting a podcast it is important to remember that people love them because of their non-evasive nature.
 Therefore, focusing on delivering value to your audience rather than using it as an opportunity to pitch your audience is crucial to success.
+Another great thing about podcasts is that they can be easily repurposed.
+If you make a recording of it you can easily convert that audio to text and use it for a blog post.

 2. Turn Blog Posts into Video